 All of this is good for the 'haven' GOVVIES.
 Recent weak OECD Composite Leading Indicators were reinforced by last month's OECD Economic Outlook (http://bit.ly/2HGYmz7.)
-On recent form, the weakness of US EQUITIES seemed a classical counterpoint driver for strength in the GOVVIES until last week's mutual central bank-driven rally.
+On recent form, the weakness of US EQUITIES seemed a classical counterpoint driver for strength in the GOVVIES until the mutual central bank-driven rally two weeks ago.